 As as a result of Nissan manufacturing and license of Austins, Nissan leveraged the Austin patents to further develop their own modern engine designs past what the Austin's A- and B-family designs offered.
 The apex of the Austin-derived engines was the new design A series engine in 1966.

-For developing the 1000cc engine (C1) for the 1957 Datsun 110 -- under the advice of American engineers, Donald Stone was enrolled at Nissan.
+For developing the 1000cc engine (C Type) for the 1957 Datsun 110 -- under the advice of American engineers, Donald Stone was enrolled at Nissan.
 He was formerly at Willys-Overland.
-The C1 was derived from the production Austin A50 Cambridge license.
-He destroked the BMC B series 1500 engine, and the resulting C1 engine was called the "Stone engine".
-When it was later increased to 1.2 liters for the first Bluebird (Datsun 310) it was named the E1.
+The C engine was derived from the production Austin A50 Cambridge license.
+He destroked the BMC B series 1500 engine, and the resulting C engine was called the "Stone engine".
+When it was later increased to 1.2 liters for the first Bluebird (Datsun 310) it was named the E1 engine.

 The Austin B-series 4-cylinder engine was available in sizes from 1.2 liter to 1.8 liter.
 This was too big for the Japan small-car tax class, where a 1000 cc engine was needed.
 Hence Stone's destroking ideas were applied.